dscape/dscape.github.com/_posts/2011-03-13-what-goes-up-cant-come-down.markdown

 In a company like BP or Mobil you are indeed expected to "always go up and never go down".
 And to make the forecast come true you have to focus on opportunities that allow you to reach the projected growth - if you are a 200M/year company and forecast a yearly growth of 10% you have to make extra 20M to reach those projections.
 Failing to do so in a public company can be catastrophic - even good companies with excellent track records can fail after two successive bad quarters.
 At the very least it can impact their business which impacts their ability to remain competitive.

 While this might seem perfect to the capitalist in you it really isn't.
 Simply because there isn't such thing as perpetual growth.
 Basic intuition tell you that everything that goes up does come down.
-It might take less or more but one thing our world seems to be pretty good at is renewing itself.
+It might take more or less time but one thing our world seems to be pretty good at is renewing itself.
 We all know the higher you go the higher you can fall.

 ![Totally made up graph](https://img.skitch.com/20110224-8c12hhm7es4ftwjj4giaq6fxgj.jpg)